Library Liaison Program

 Librarian Research Lectures

 Reference librarians are can present guest lectures on research to classes or clinics.
 We will tailor lectures to meet the needs of each course, and we can present them:

-Contact your Liaison or e-mail LawReferenceLibrarians@barry.edu if you would like to schedule a research presentation or Library tour for a course.
+Contact your liaison or email LawReferenceLibrarians@barry.edu if you would like to schedule a research presentation for a course.

 Faculty Research Assistants

 Barry University School of Law uses Canvas as the primary course management system, and every class has a Canvas page automatically created at the beginning of the semester.
-Professors can update their Canvas pages with any course reserve materials should be placed in the Canvas space for the appropriate class.
+Digital course reserve materials should be placed in the Canvas space for the appropriate class.
 Any articles, cases, single chapters, and the like, should be on reserve in Canvas in digital form.

 Accessing Research Databases